The McGannon Center

-Please join us for a Zoom Webinar for Seeing Tech Work Conversations with the authors of Ghost Work, the winner of the 2019 McGannon Book Prize on Thursday, July 9, 2020, from 12:30 - 2:30 p.m.
+Thank you to everyone who joined us for our Zoom Webinar on Seeing Tech Work Conversations with the authors of Ghost Work, the winner of the 2019 McGannon Book Prize on Thursday, July 9, 2020, from 12:30 - 2:30 p.m.

 Last January, the McGannon Center announced that Ghost Work: How to Stop Silicon Valley from Building a New Global Underclass (Houghton Mifflin Harcourt) by Mary L. Gray and Siddharth Suri had won our book prize for a manuscript published in 2019.
 As we explained then, Ghost Work offers an important nuance to common perceptions about the ways in which the most celebrated AI-driven consumer applications and products today (think Uber, Amazon's Echo, or Facebook's News Feed) significantly depend on underserved on-demand workers from around the world.
 Gray and Suri draw on extensive interviews and data analytics to show that this large, invisible, and mostly unsupported workforce is essential to such things as geolocation, online payment systems, and content moderation.
 This human labor, they illustrate, is essential to fixing glitches and gaps, but remains obscured by claims from Silicon Valley and their boosters about full automation and the power of AI.